KDE/digikam-doc/setup_application/miscs_settings.rst

     digiKam Running Under Windows With DebugView

-- **Download Face Engine Data**: With this button you can load face engine deep-learning model files if you pass this stage at first-run.
+- **Download Face Engine Data**: with this button you can load the deep-learning model files used with the faces management, image quality sorting, and auto-tags features.
+Only uses it only if you by-pass this stage at application first-run.

+- **Network Proxy Server Settings**: these option group the `proxy server <https://en.wikipedia.org/wiki/Proxy_server>`_ settings for your local intranet.
+Leave empty if there is no proxy.